 NIPT Test Step by Step: Procedure, Results Timeline & Common Myths

 NIPT is a simple blood test you can have from 10 weeks of pregnancy to screen for common chromosomal conditions, especially Down syndrome, Edwards syndrome, and Patau syndrome.
 Your provider draws blood from your arm, and the lab analyzes placental cell-free DNA.
-Results usually come back in 5 to 7 days as low chance, increased chance, or inconclusive.
+Results often come back in about 5 to 7 days as low chance, increased chance, or inconclusive.
 It’s a screening test, not a diagnosis, and positive results need follow-up testing.
-More details can help you plan next steps.

 What Is NIPT?